 If you’re dual-eligible, you can get a private Medicare Advantage plan.
 Medicare Advantage plans can combine several types of coverage into one plan:

-Insurance companies often have plans designed specifically for dual-eligible people.
+Many insurance companies also have plans designed specifically for dual-eligible people.
 These plans have the lowest out-of-pocket costs of any Medicare Advantage plans.
 They can also provide other benefits like transportation to and from medical appointments.

 Being eligible for both Medicare and Medicaid can be a valuable benefit.
 Your costs will be capped for all kinds of services and procedures, and your prescription drug costs will be much less than if you only qualify for Medicare.